- 01283 537123

 They already have adequate retirement income and are happy for the entitlement to grow.

-There are tax planning reasons (for example a capital gain may be envisaged in the first year the pension is due to be received or their employment income was substantial during that tax year.
+There are tax-planning reasons, for example, a capital gain may be envisaged in the first year the pension is due to be received or their employment income was substantial during that tax year.

 What is the state pension entitlement?